 Hjertmann has collaborated with numerous chamber groups Quince Contemporary Vocal Ensemble, New Thread Saxophone Quartet, Friction Quartet, Spektral Quartet, Borromeo Quartet, Anubis Quartet, Callithumpian Consort, Ensemble Dal Niente and many others.
-His large ensemble music has been performed by UT-Austin, Louisiana State, Michigan State, Central Michigan, Kansas State, Lawrence, Northwestern, U-Nebraska at Lincoln, and NYU, Texas Tech, among others.
+His large ensemble music has been performed by UT-Austin, Louisiana State, Lawrence, Northwestern, U-Nebraska at Lincoln, and NYU, Texas Tech, among others.
 In 2013, Hjertmann formed a consortium of 34 wind ensembles and individuals in which the students of participating ensembles work closely with the composer throughout the process of creating a new work.

 Ben received his Doctor of Music in Composition degree from Northwestern University in 2013.
 His dissertation research focused on microtonal harmonic structures derived from sum & difference tones.
 He received his Bachelor of Music in Composition from Illinois Wesleyan University.
 Ben teaches composition, music technology, theory, and song writing at Northwestern University and Chicago Youth Symphony Orchestras.